There’s a lot to consider when you’re choosing a domain extensions names.

 What TLD Should I Choose?

-Although .com enjoys the most credibility, other TLDs do have their advantages.
+You should choose a .com if you want the most credibility.
+However, other TLDs do have their advantages.
 The .me domain hyphen would seem tailor-made for online portfolios.
 Or you could just go with the cheapest TLD alternative.

 Hopefully, after reading this you feel confident to purchase a domain name for your online business or website.